Winchelsea: Name

 The name Winchelsea probably derives from the Old English wincelēg meaning 'island on the corner', referring to the town's position on a raised piece of land on a river bend.

 The name Winchelsea may be derived from the colloquial word 'qwent' that refers to the marshland behind the town and the Saxon word 'chesil' meaning shingle beach or embankment.

 History

 Old Winchelsea

-Old Winchelsea was on a massive shingle bank that protected the confluence of the estuaries of the Rivers Brede, Rother and Tillingham and provided a sheltered anchorage called the Camber.
+The original town, Old Winchelsea, was on a massive shingle bank that protected the confluence of the estuaries of the Rivers Brede, Rother and Tillingham and provided a sheltered anchorage called the Camber.
 The old town was recorded as Winceleseia in 1130 and Old Wynchchelse in 1321.
 The Normans used to call the place Wincenesel.

 After the Norman Conquest, Winchelsea was of great importance in cross-Channel trade (acting in particular as an entrepôt for London) and as a naval base.
 In the 13th century, it became famous in the wine trade from Gascony.
+Old Winchelsea likely reached the height of its prosperity and influence around the year 1200.
+According to the Pipe Roll of 1204, an important royal tax record, Winchelsea ranked as the tenth most important port in England and the third on the southeast coast, behind London and Southampton.
+The town's merchants reportedly paid £62.2s.4d into the royal treasury, compared to only £10.13s.5d for neighboring Rye.
+There may have been, in the 1260s, over 700 houses, two churches and over 50 inns and taverns, thus implying a population of thousands of people at the time.

-There may have been, in the 1260s, over 700 houses, two churches and over 50 inns and taverns thus implying a population of thousands of people at the time.
-Prior to 1280 incursions by the sea destroyed much of the town until a massive flood completely destroyed it in 1287.
+Beginning in the 1230s, severe storms\ repeatedly ravaged Old Winchelsea.
+By the 1240s, the shingle barrier upon which the town sat was under significant stress, and the town began to receive annual funds to strengthen or repair its sea defences.
+Around 1250, the barrier was breached permanently, and tides began to run all the way to Appledore, eight miles to the north.
+In 1271, a storm reportedly washed "a great part" of the church of St. Thomas away, and a decade later, the situation had deteriorated sufficiently for Edward I to order the town's relocation to higher ground.
+Eventually, a series of three storms in 1287 and 1288 flooded and destroyed the town entirely.